tkuenneth/android-demos/README.md

 # android-demos

-This repo contains various Android demo apps
+This repo contains various Android demo apps.
+You will find platform-specific samples in corresponding subdirectories.